 IDEA Weslaco school starts new curriculum for Black History Month

-An IDEA Weslaco school is starting a new curriculum for Black History Month.
+An IDEA school in Weslaco is starting a new curriculum for Black History Month.

 As part of the new program, students will be reading books by Black authors in the hopes of learning to celebrate each other's differences.